 - Right to call supporting witnesses

 - The right to be free from cruel and unusual punishment

 - The prohibition against ex-post facto laws or laws that retroactively criminalize certain acts or increase criminal sanctions

 - Right to be free from excessive fines or excessive bail

 - The right to clear notice of criminal charges

 - The right to a grand jury in federal felony proceedings.

-Our criminal-justice system is designed through constitutional protections to provide a criminal defendant with a fair trial.
-If you face any phase of the process, consult an experienced attorney as early as possible to enlist an important ally in your quest to protect your legal and constitutional rights.
+Constitutional protections designed our criminal justice system to provide a criminal defendant with a fair trial.
+If you face any phase of the process, then consult an experienced attorney as early as possible to enlist an important ally in your quest to protect your legal and constitutional rights.